Louis Rees-Zammit: Kansas City Chiefs

-On 29 March 2024, Rees-Zammit signed a contract with Kansas City Chiefs to play as running back.
-He made his NFL preseason debut for the Chiefs on 11 August 2024 in a 26–13 pre-season loss to Jacksonville Jaguars, running six times, gaining 22 yards and catching one pass for 3 yards.
+On 29 March 2024, Rees-Zammit signed a contract with the Kansas City Chiefs to play as a running back.
+He made his NFL preseason debut for the Chiefs on 11 August 2024 in a 26–13 pre-season loss to the Jacksonville Jaguars, running six times, gaining 22 yards and catching one pass for 3 yards.
 He made three pre-season appearances for the Chiefs in mid 2024.

-During the pre-season on 26 August, the Chiefs re-signed JuJu Smith-Schuster after his time with New England Patriots.
-Smith-Schuster took Rees-Zammit's assigned shirt-number, #9, and Rees-Zammit switched to shirt number #49, the same number as the punter Matt Araiza, until the final selection was made.
+During the pre-season on 26 August, the Chiefs re-signed JuJu Smith-Schuster after his time with the New England Patriots.
+Smith-Schuster took Rees-Zammit's assigned jersey number, #9, and Rees-Zammit switched to jersey number #49, the same number as the punter Matt Araiza, until the final selection was made.

 Jacksonville Jaguars

 On 28 August 2024, Rees-Zammit became a free agent after failing to be chosen for the Chiefs' initial 53-man roster during the final pre-season roster cuts.
-Later that day, he joined Jacksonville Jaguars' practice squad, taking jersey #84.
+Later that day, he joined the Jacksonville Jaguars' practice squad, taking jersey number #84.
 Rees-Zammit also changed positions from running back for the Chiefs to wide receiver for the Jaguars, a position he prefers due to his size and strength.
 As part of the squad, he returned to the UK for the NFL London Games in October 2024.
 During the journey, he had an interview with the NFL commissioner Roger Goodell and also met William, Prince of Wales.

 At the end of the 2024 season for the Jaguars, Rees-Zammit's contract was not renewed, and he was made a free agent.
 After this setback, he was left looking for a new team to join in the NFL.
 However, a few days after his termination, a new contract offer was made by the Jags for the 2025 NFL season.

 On 17 February 2025, Jacksonville signed him to the active roster.
 Then at the end of April during the pre-season, Rees-Zammit was moved from the active roster to the exempt/international player list, meaning he cannot be signed by another club while he is on the practice squad.
 On 31 July, Rees-Zammit announced that he would be returning to rugby union following an 18-month stint in NFL.